laoguowangCP/godot-statechart-sharp/docs/manual.md

 ## Statechart

 The control node of whole statechart.
 You can simply take it as "state machine" as in common state machine system.
 To make it work properly, add exactly 1 child state node (non-history) as "root state".

-At the very beginning, statechart initializes itself, then root state, then all the statechart composition nodes descendant to root state.
+At the very beginning, statechart initializes itself, then root state, then all the nodes descendant to root state.
 All the composition will be indexed with **"document order"** — the order they showed in an expanded node tree, which is used in most order-considering cases.

 Statechart node provides `Step` method, where following things will be done:

 1. Queue event, if statechart is already running a step.
-Otherwise, statechart will fetch event from queue, and do following tasks.
+Otherwise, statechart will do following tasks with given event.
-2. With fetched event, statechart select transitions from active states.
+2. Select transitions from active states.
 3. Execute selected transitions.
-4. Select and execute auto transitions from active states, for several rounds.
+4. Select and execute auto transitions from active states for several rounds.
-5. With fetched event, statechart select and execute reactions from active states.
+5. Select and execute reactions from active states.
 6. If event queue is not cleared, fetch another event from queue, back to 2.

 `Step` is the main way we interact with statechart.
 Node loop events (process, input, etc.) also call `Step` method internally.
 The only difference is that they use built-in event, defined in `util/StatechartConfig.cs` .

 Here's several tips you may need when using statechart node:

-- Do not manually call `Step` with node loop event.
 - Do not call same event from a running step, this may cause unintended endless loop.
-- Better not use `null` event or event with empty string, `Step` won't process. `null` event is used as automatic transition internally.
+- Better not use null event or event with empty string, `Step` won't process.
+Null event is only used as automatic transition internally.

 | Property | Description |
 | ---- | ---- |